-The company plans to continue to grow its present activities and current trading levels.
-The GPA programmes exist to ensure that inter-county players' increasing commitment to elite level football and hurling is not being made at the expense of their personal development.
+The company plans to continue to prudently manage its present activities and current trading levels.
+The GPA programmes exist to ensure that inter-county players' increasing commitment to elite level football, hurling, ladies' football, and camogie is not being made at the expense of their personal development.
 There is still a significant challenge for the players' body to encourage young players entering the inter-county ranks to engage with its services at the earliest opportunity.
 Critical to this cycle of success is the Player Development Programme and the GPA remains committed to the continued enhancement and refinement of this model with the ultimate goal of realising a healthy form of sustainable amateurism which places equal importance on our members as people as well as players.